 - Escribió Diana esta novela.
 (Verb comes first.)

 - Esta novela la escribió Diana.
 (Object comes first.
-In this construction, an object pronoun is often added to help avoid ambiguity.)
+In this construction, an object pronoun is often added to help avoid ambiguity.
+This sentence order is far less common than the first two.)

 So do all those sentences mean the same thing?
 Yes and no. The difference is subtle (in fact, sometimes there is no substantive difference), but the choice of wording can be a matter of emphasis rather than something that might come across in a translation.
 In spoken English, such differences are often a matter of intonation (which also occurs in Spanish); in written English we sometimes use italics to indicate emphasis.